 New Fork River – 1070 cfs

 Green River at Warren Bridge – 212 cfs

 Due to record snowfall, please note that run-off is going to be of a particularly large scale this year!
-As of right now, we’re counting on high and muddy conditions through the end of June.
+As of right now, water clarity is pristine and water is fishable.
+Once runoff starts, we plan on high and muddy conditions through the end of June.
 If you are planning on floating with us this summer, we would highly recommend coming between end of June through the end of September.
 As it continues to develop, we will update river conditions.

 Float trip spots are starting to fill up!
 Give us a call at (307) 367-2440 or email firstname.lastname@example.org to book your trip today or if you have individual questions.